 Bec is a Senior Lecturer at Monash University.
 Her research interests include development of teachers’ knowledge and expertise for science teaching and learning.
 In particular, her research focuses on how knowledge can be developed at different stages of teachers’ career and how this influences teaching practice and student learning outcomes in science education.

-Bec is a general member on the ASERA Board.
+Reece is the Secretary and ECR Representative on the ASERA Board.

 Jan van Driel